Transfer Learning

 AI use cases and workloads continue to grow and diversify across vision, speech, recommender systems, and more.
 Intel offers an unparalleled AI development and deployment ecosystem combined with a heterogeneous portfolio of hardware optimized for AI.
 Intel's goal is to make it as seamless as possible for every developer, data scientist, researcher, and data engineer to accelerate their AI journey from the edge to the cloud.

-Using this toolkit, you can:
+Using these tools, you can:

-- Deliver high-performance, deep learning training and integrate fast inference into your AI development workflow with Intel®-optimized, deep learning frameworks for TensorFlow* and PyTorch*, as well as pretrained models and low-precision tools.
+- Deliver high-performance, deep learning training and integrate fast inference into your AI development workflow with Intel-optimized, deep learning frameworks for TensorFlow* and PyTorch*, as well as pretrained models and low-precision tools.

 - Achieve drop-in acceleration for data preprocessing and machine learning workflows with compute-intensive Python* packages, Modin*, scikit-learn*, and XGBoost, optimized for Intel hardware.